What Makes EdTech a Profitable Business Model?

 - It’s SaaS business registered revenues worth U.S. $118.5 million.
 2U’s acquisitions, GetSmarter (for short-term courses) and Trilogy Education (for boot camps) brought in consumer spending worth U.S. $57 million.

 - As part of their immediate plans, they are working with Simmons University, an existing client to effectuate a digital undergraduate program.
 Additionally, they launched a video production solution labeled Studio in the Box, for faculties to record training sessions from home amidst the COVID-19 pandemic.

 What Does This Mean?

 It is clear from the observations that Edtech businesses despite an unexpected catastrophe have not just survived until now, but thrived.
-Predicting the future would be immature but taking stock of the situation we can definitely point in a few directions where Edtech appears most likely to augment resources.
+Predicting the future would be immature but taking stock of the situation we can definitely point in a few directions where education mobile app development appears most likely to augment resources.

 Trends Affecting the Edtech Industry in 2020